Miles Kendrick: Life

 Consecrated on January 18, 1889, in Trinity Church, Columbus, Ohio as Missionary Bishop of Arizona and New Mexico, an area he served from 1889 to 1910.
 From 1910 till 1911 he served as the Missionary Bishop of New Mexico only.

 John Mills Kendrick was born at Gambier, Ohio on May 14.
 1836.
 His parents were John and Julia (Guitteau) Kendrick.
 Growing up in Ohio, his father was professor at Kenyon and Marietta Colleges and he graduated from Marietta College in 1856.
 Initially, he studied law and was admitted to the NY bar but returned to Ohio to enter the Theological School at Marietta, Ohio.

 At the outbreak of the Civil War in 1861, he left the seminary for two years, serving in the Federal Army where he was quickly promoted from private to captain.
 Using his law education he served as an assistant adjutant-general.
-Returning to Ohio in 1863, he graduated in the seminary class of 1864, he was ordained to the deaconate in the seminary chapel, May 31, 1864, by Bishop Mcllvaine, Bishop of Ohio, at the age of 27.
-He initially served as assistant minister of Trinity Church, Columbus, after his ordination in to the deaconate.
+Returning to Ohio in 1863, he graduated in the seminary class of 1864, he was ordained to the diaconate in the seminary chapel, May 31, 1864, by Bishop Mcllvaine, Bishop of Ohio, at the age of 27.
+He initially served as assistant minister of Trinity Church, Columbus, after his ordination in to the diaconate.
 A month after ordination on June 28, the new deacon was married, to Sarah H. Allen, at Walnut Hills, Cincinnati.

-This is the island that welcomed the newly ordained Civil War Veteran, Rev. Miles Kendrick and his wife in the summer of 1864.
+This is the island that welcomed the newly ordained Civil War Veteran, Miles Kendrick and his wife in the summer of 1864.
 The island was growing and changing when Mr. Kendrick arrived.
 With his leadership, St. Paul's parish was organized in the fall of 1864 and the congregation began meeting in the Put-in-Bay schoolhouse.
-Throughout the fall, as the Civil War was in its third year, Rev. Kendrick gathered island residents for worship services using the 1789 Book of Common Prayer.
+Throughout the fall, as the Civil War was in its third year, Kendrick gathered island residents for worship services using the 1789 Book of Common Prayer.
 After meeting together in the school for several months, for prayer, bible study and worship, the islanders felt a church should be built and began to pursue that desire.